Factr/browsr/README.md

 Run `npm run watch` to build for development.
 This will put output into `output/chrome` which can be added to chrome://extensions

+Run `npm run build prod` to build with production configuration.
+Config files can be found in `app/config`

 ## Signing inline Javascript

 [W3 Documentation](https://www.w3.org/TR/2015/CR-CSP2-20150721/#script-src-hash-usage)